atimpone/aws-foundation-journey/content/01-dev/01-perform-up-front-tasks/02-review-dev-environment-solution.md

 + Costs for shared VPC foundation resources are allocated to the network AWS account.

-## Direct Internet Access
+## Access AWS Services via Internet

-In this initial stage of your foundation, your builders’ existing access to the Internet via the corporate network is used both to enable all users to access the AWS platform and to enable builders to access their workloads and data services hosted in their team development AWS accounts.
+In this initial stage of your foundation, your builders’ existing access to the Internet via the corporate network is used to enable all users to access the AWS platform and to enable builders to access their workloads and data services hosted in their team development AWS accounts.

-In this initial stage, there’s no network connectivity between your AWS accounts and your on-premises data center.

 ## AWS Single Sign-On (SSO)